 Whether you travel for work, commute to work, or just like listening to music while you drink your morning coffee, noise cancelling headphones are great, but they can still be bulky.
 Fortunately, there are quite a few manufacturers that have stuffed this tech into earbuds.
 These are the best noise cancelling earbuds you can get.

 Editor’s note: this list was updated on December 10, 2018, to include the Plantronics BackBeat Go 410, pertinent research information, and price changes.

-You might also like: Best Bluetooth Earbuds of 2017
+You might also like: Best wireless earbuds

 The cable ends in a 90-degree connector and a few inches above that you’ll find a slim block of components.
-Inside is a battery that will give you about 16 hours of ANC and music playback.
-On it you’ll find a small switch that lets you turn ANC on or off and also allows you to turn on Aware mode, so you can hear what’s going on around you when you need to.
-Of course you’ll also be able to control volume and playback thanks to a small control module on the wire, but make sure to pay attention to which model you get as they’re specific to Android or iOS.
+Inside is a battery that will give you about 16 hours of noise cancelling and music playback.
+It houses an Aware Mode button, so you can hear what’s going on around you when you need to.
+Of course, you’ll also be able to control volume and playback thanks to a small control module on the wire, but make sure to pay attention to which model you get as they’re specific to Android or iOS.